Non-binary

 Non-binary (Note: Also spelled nonbinary.
-The term enby, derived from the abbreviation NB, is also used.) or genderqueer gender identities are those that are outside the male/female gender binary.
+The term enby, derived from the abbreviation NB, is also used.) (also written as nonbinary) or genderqueer gender identities are those that are outside the male/female gender binary.
 Non-binary identities often fall under the transgender umbrella since non-binary people typically identify with a gender that is different from the sex assigned to them at birth, although some non-binary people do not consider themselves transgender.

 Non-binary people may identify as an intermediate or separate third gender, identify with more than one gender or no gender, or have a fluctuating gender identity.
 Gender identity is separate from sexual or romantic orientation; non-binary people have various sexual orientations.

 Non-binary people as a group vary in their gender expressions, and some may reject gender identity altogether.
 Some non-binary people receive gender-affirming care to reduce the mental distress caused by gender dysphoria, such as gender-affirming surgery or hormone replacement therapy.